Flixbox/jobseeker/assets/jobseeking_prompt.md

 You are evaluating a job advert for a software developer living in Germany.
+Output language: English.

 Return ONLY valid JSON.
 No commentary, no markdown, no explanation.
 Everything in a codeblock, no linebreaks.